What Is a Divorce Decree?

 A final decree of divorce is the court’s formal order granting a termination of a marriage.
 If the case goes to trial and the judge issues a judgment, the judgment is confirmed when the decree is signed and dated by the judge and court clerk.

-A final decree of divorce is archived in the vital records office of your courthouse, in the county in which you obtain your divorce.
+A final decree of divorce is archived in the vital records office of your courthouse, in the county in which you obtained your divorce.
+You'll want to keep this document for your records and you should also reread it after it's signed and entered into court records.
 In most situations, the court clerk or your attorney will mail you a copy of your final decree.
-If this doesn’t happen or you need an extra copy you should write to or go to the court clerk’s office and request a copy.
+If this doesn’t happen, or you need an extra copy, request the document (either in-person or in writing) directly from your county clerk’s office.